there is power and fruitfulness in the most ‘simple’ spiritual practices.

 - you: ohmygosh! that’s what all these tears are about?
 I love you so much! if I had any idea you wanted a purple hippopotamus I’d have given you one years ago! no problem!
 I can get you one now!

-so. it’s like that, with sitting at your sacred focusing space and asking spirit for help in the ‘simple’ practice above. when you keep everything bottled up or rattling around in your magnificent noggin without a clear, clean, direct ask, how can your helping spirits know how to help you, much less have your permission to do so?
+so. it’s like that, with sitting at your altar (or focusing place) and asking spirit for help in the ‘simple’ practice above. when you keep everything bottled up or rampaging around in your magnificent noggin without a clear, clean, direct ask, how can your helping spirits know how to help you, much less have your permission to do so?

-take home: spiritual practice can be simple, and still profound. a clear, direct ask helps the divine to answer you back.
+take home: spiritual practice can be simple, and still profound and effective. a clear, direct ask helps the divine deliver what you ask for.

 you might consider sitting at your altar, unburdening yourself out loud until you run dry, and then writing down in 3D what your purple hippopotamus, er, needs and wants are, and asking for the help you need.